travis-ci/docs-travis-ci-com/user/reference/overview.md

 - **Legacy Linux environment**: was available until [December, 2015](https://blog.travis-ci.com/2015-11-27-moving-to-a-more-elastic-future).

 If you're trying to use `sudo: false` or `dist: precise` keys in your `travis.yml`, we recommend you remove them and switch to our current [Xenial Linux infrastructure](/user/reference/xenial/).

+## Build Config Reference

+Have a look at the [Operating Systems](https://config.travis-ci.com/ref/os) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).